mdbraber/obsidian-block-mirror/README.md

 # obsidian-block-mirror
 Plugin to mirror blocks.

-Example: Create a block in one file (e.g. `- [ ] Task ^abc`) and copy the block (just simple copy-paste) including the same block id to another file.
-The plugin will mirror any changes to that line, e.g. when you're changing te task to `- [x] Task ^abc` it will be reflected in both files (also e.g. when using the Tasks plugin to change the task).
+Example: Create a single-line block in one file (e.g. with the content `- [ ] Task ^abc`) and copy the block (just simple copy-paste) including the block id to another file.
+The plugin will mirror any changes to the line with the block id, e.g. when you're changing te task to `- [x] Task ^abc` it will be reflected in both files (also e.g. when using the Tasks plugin to change the task).
 For now it will update any changes from the current files to all other files that contain the same block id.

 ## Installation
 This plugin is currently a proof-of-concept! ⚠️ Use at your own risk ⚠️.
 This plugin writes to your vault and could be doing things wrong and overwrite every file in your vault.
 Best tried on a demo vault!